bookofproofs/bookofproofs.github.io/_sources/history/16th-century/dee.md

 * Certainly Brahe greatly admired Dee's contributions.
 * Dee brought instruments of navigation back from the Continent when he returned in 1551.
 * Dee prepared nautical information, including charts for navigation in the polar regions, for the company during the next 32 years.
-* In 1579 Dee's mother gave her house at Mortlake (which he had lived in for at least 13 years) to him; she died the following year.
-* Dee had married Jane Fromands in February 1578 and together they had eight children.
 * Edward Kelley entered Dee's life in March of 1582.
 * Although this was not the first time Dee had been involved in such practices, at first he was still highly suspicious that Kelley's visions were real.
 * Two things convinced him, however: Kelley was highly skilled in his art, and secondly Dee so longed to understand the ultimate truth about the universe which he had failed to find by other means.